kmlglpnr/Pend-Oreille/README.md

 # Goals
 * Returning a coefficient of the slope of the barometric pressure between beginning date and time and endindg date and time.
 * Based on coefficients generate a graph that makes easier to interpret the weather.

+# Challanges
+* Proper parsing and processing of large data files